yokoffing/Betterfox/README.md

 Fingerprinting is a high [threat model](https://thenewoil.org/en/guides/prologue/threatmodel/) issue that is only reasonably [addressed by Tor](https://github.com/arkenfox/user.js/wiki/3.3-Overrides-%5BTo-RFP-or-Not%5D).<sup>[1](https://youtu.be/5NrbdO4yWek?t=4334)</sup> If your context calls for _anonymity_ and not just reasonable _privacy_, then please use the [Tor Browser](https://www.torproject.org).<sup>^[*what's the difference?*](https://thenewoil.org/en/guides/prologue/secprivanon/)</sup>

 ## about:Defaults
-Copy and paste preferences from the [common overrides](https://github.com/yokoffing/Betterfox/issues/87) sticky if you want to revert the following behavior:
+Apply preferences from the [common overrides](https://github.com/yokoffing/Betterfox/issues/87) sticky if you want to revert the following behavior:
 * Firefox **Accessibility Service** is disabled to improve resource utilization and security.
 Override this if you use assistive software.
 * **Firefox Sync** and **Firefox View** are disabled.
 Override if you use these features.
 * The built-in **password manager** is disabled.
 We recommend using [Bitwarden](https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager/) or [1Password](https://addons.mozilla.org/en-US/firefox/addon/1password-x-password-manager) to manage your credentials on multiple devices.

+Less critical prefs include:
 * **Top sites** (pinned site shortcuts) are removed for a clean new tab page.
 * **Location requests** and **site notifications** are blocked to minimize annoyances.
 * Embedded **tweets, tiktoks, Instagram and Reddit posts** are allowed to load on webpages in order to avoid site breakage, even though these requests are usually blocked when using [Strict](https://support.mozilla.org/en-US/kb/enhanced-tracking-protection-firefox-desktop#w_strict-enhanced-tracking-protection) Enhanced Tracking Protection.